Assumed Identities, Exhumed Bodies: Scandals in 14th Century Mamluk Lands

 This post is the result of an interview with our own Dr. Jonathan Brack, historian of medieval and early modern Iran and the Mongol Empire.
 In September, he was kind enough to share with me some of the most interesting and odd occurrences in the fascinating socio-political milieu of 14th century Mamluk Egypt.
 It is a story of false identities, grand claims, paranoid sultans, and crumbling bones.
 And if it whets your appetite for more, you’re in luck!
 Dr. Brack is teaching a new seminar in Winter 2024 titled “Tricksters and Charlatans” centered on mischief-makers in the medieval and early modern Mediterranean.

-One Friday in the year 1352, in a small village in the countryside of Mamluk Egypt, a man with a ten-person entourage appeared and claimed to be the long-lost Sultan Abu Bakr al-Mansur, back to claim his throne and his crown.
+One Friday in the year 1352, in a small village in the countryside of Mamluk Palestine, a man with a ten-person entourage appeared and claimed to be the long-lost Sultan Abu Bakr al-Mansur, back to claim his throne and his crown.
 But how could this have been?
 Such a sultan had indeed existed ten years ago and ruled for a brief two months before he was deposed, imprisoned, and two short months later, executed.
 The mysterious man, later immortalized as Abu Bakr the Imposter, claimed he had been secretly freed before his execution by a sympathetic ally and had spent the past ten years hiding in Gaza, then an important Mamluk city and military waystation.
 However, the governor of the nearby town of Safad had his suspicions and sent word to the Sultan in Cairo, who demanded the imposter be sent to the capital city under heavy guard.

 Some fifteen years back, a similar saga had played out, only this time the setting was not a dusty village in Mamluk provinces, but splashed across the Ilkhanid empire (c.
 1256—1335).
 It began in 1322 with the rebellion of Temürtash, Mongol governor of the province of Anatolia, ostensibly against Abu Sa‘īd, ninth and last Ilkhanid ruler, but in reality against Temürtash’s own father Chupan, who was the de facto ruler of the empire and supreme military commander.
 Though Temürtash claimed to be the Mahdi, the foretold Messiah in Islamic eschatology, his father Chupan quickly squashed his son’s rebellion.
 Initially, the errant son faced few consequences; through Chupan’s intercession, Temürtash was even reinstated as governor of Anatolia.
 A few years later, though, the ruler Abu Sa‘īd turned against his overbearing general; fearing for his life in Ilkhanid lands amidst the crackdown, Temürtash fled to the Mamluk court in Cairo.
 The Mamluk Sultan at the time, Nāsir Muhammad ibn Qalawun (d.
 1341), felt threatened by the charismatic and powerful Temürtash and summarily had him beheaded in 1328.